Difrex/boobstrap/README.md

 	CONFIG_SQUASHFS=y
 	CONFIG_SQUASHFS_XZ=y

-But.
-You can just use tmpfs if you have enough RAM for your system.
+But its optional.
+You can just use SHMFS if you have enough RAM for your system.

 ## Installation